Mane 'n Tail: Involvement in NASCAR

-In 1996, Mane 'n Tail would sponsor NASCAR Winston Cup Series driver Derrike Cope, driving the #12 car for Bobby Allison Motorsports.
-They would first sponsor at the 1996 Daytona 500, where Cope would finish 41st.
+In 1995, Mane 'n Tail would sponsor NASCAR Winston Cup Series driver Derrike Cope, driving the #12 car for Bobby Allison Motorsports.
+They would first sponsor at the 1995 Daytona 500, where Cope would finish 31st.
 Throughout the early races of the 1996 season, Mane 'n Tail would sponsor all the races for Cope, with Cope netting one top 10 finish at the 1996 Goodwrench Service 400.
 Mane 'n Tail would sponsor until the 1996 Goody's Headache Powder 500, where Mane 'n Tail left the team.

 In 2017, Mane 'n Tail would return to NASCAR, once again sponsoring Cope for a one-off, who was now driving the #55 for Premium Motorsports.
-They sponsored at the throwback race at Darlington, throwing back to his original 1996 scheme.
+They sponsored the throwback race at Darlington, throwing back to his original 1996 scheme.

 In 2018, Derrike Cope would start up a new team, StarCom Racing.
 Mane 'n Tail would once again sponsor as a one-off, this time sponsoring Landon Cassill in the #00 at Michigan International Speedway.
-They would once again sponsor Cassill in 2019, with them sponsoring at home track Pocono Raceway.
+They would once again sponsor Cassill in 2019, with them sponsoring at-home track Pocono Raceway.

 In 2020, with new driver Quin Houff, they would sponsor StarCom Racing for more races, sponsoring 4 races in the midseason.

-In 2021, they expanded their sponsorship, including a sponsorship at the 2021 Daytona 500.
+In 2021, they expanded their sponsorship, including sponsorship at the 2021 Daytona 500.
 Starting at the 2021 Texas Grand Prix, Mane 'n Tail would partner with DreamWorks movie Spirit Untamed, to promote the movie.